What is the difference between a Canvas Assignment and a Canvas Activity?

 Additional options for Assignments only:

 - Assignments can be created that have No Submission.
 These work well for in-class presentations, daily participation points, or other optional activities used for extra credit.
-This is the only way to create an "ad-hoc" column in the gradebook.

 - Assignments can be created that have Online Submissions.
 Students can submit work in the form of file or image uploads, URLs, text entry, GoogleDocs, or audio or video recordings or uploads.